Travelling By Train

-If you are traveling by train across borders within the EU, the EU protects you and gives you rights.
-These rules apply to delays greater than one hour for departure or arrival at your final destination.
-They are also applicable to train journeys within Germany.
+When you travel through Europe by train, the EU protects you and grants you rights.
+These regulations apply to delays from one hour or more.
+They are also applicable for long-distance train journeys within Germany.

 If your train is announced to be delayed by 60 minutes or more, the transport company is required to offer you the choice between: